mattnotmitt/TwitchSSBot/readme.md

-# CSGODouble Coins for Subs Code
+# Coins for Subs Code
 This is a project I created for [ONSCREENlol][craig] on twitch.tv.

 It automatically uploads subs for a specified channel to a specified Google Sheet.
 Feel free to use this on your own stream, as long as you credit me.